 Fay Towers Phase II is adequate in size, exposure, and contour to accommodate the number and type of units constructed.
 Adequate utilities and streets are available to service the site.
 The site promotes greater choice of housing opportunities and avoids undue concentration of assisted persons in areas containing a high proportion of low-income persons.
-It is accessible to social, recreational, educational, commercial, and health facilities and services and other municipal facilities and services that are at least equivalent to those typically found in neighborhoods consisting largely of unassisted, standard housing of similar market rents.
+It is accessible to social, recreational, educational, commercial, and health facilities and services that are at least equivalent to those typically found in neighborhoods consisting largely of unassisted, standard housing of similar market rents.